Jump to content

 3 points

-20. Note: There’s currently very little information on how, or even whether, Goomy will evolve into Hisuian Goodra in our game.
-At this point, your guess is as good as mine.
-If the mechanics support it, though, it could become a great addition as a future Hisuian.
-Auction Details: Start Price: 20m End Point: 48 hours (after start price is met) Insta Price: N/A Minimum Raise: 500k Accepted Payments: Pokedollars, Coin Capsules (x1 Coin Capsule = 500k), IV Reroll Tickets (x1 IV Reroll Ticket = 700k) Important Reminders: This is a Cross Server auction.
-You may bid from any server, and I will transfer to your preferred server upon winning.
-If you intend to purchase with an alt account, specify the account alongside your bid.
-If a bid is received in the final 15 minutes of the auction, the end point will be delayed by 15 minutes from that bid, and will be delayed by 15 minutes for each new bid thereafter, until the current offer has been held for a full 15 minutes.
-Happy Bidding!
+19. Shiny Hydreigon Auction Details Start Price: 35m End Point: 48 Hours (After Start Price is met) Insta Price: 50m Minimum Raise: 200k Accepted Payments: Pokédollars | Coin Capsule = 500k | HW Scizor Mask = 35m Server Name: Gold Note: Please read all the rules and details carefully before placing your bid.
+Important Reminders This is a Gold Server auction.
+You may bid from any server but you must transfer to Gold Server upon winning the auction.
+If you intend to purchase with an alternate account or from other server, please specify the account name and/or server name alongside your bid.
+The 15 minutes rule is applied.
+(If a bid is received in the final 15 minutes of the auction, the end point will be delayed by 15 minutes from that bid, and will be delayed by 15 minutes for each new bid thereafter, until the current offer has been held for a full 15 minutes).
+Please check the Trade Rules and Auction Rules if you are new to trading in PRO.

 3 points